MaskJump/MaskJump/README.md

 Contact Mail: xiaomong2000@hotmail.com

-You can submit any issues related to my Asset in the Issue, or contact me
+You can submit any issues about my Asset in the Issue, or contact me
 <!--
 **MaskJump/MaskJump** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.